 - A cover letter explaining the purpose and audience of each submitted paper, demonstrating or explaining library research skills, and highlighting the choices the writer made in revision and explaining the reasons for those choices.

 Portfolios will be read by the Writing 150 Program Director and up to two other faculty who regularly teach writing or SWS classes.

 Portfolios will be scored as either PASSING (earning credit for WRT 150) or NOT PASSING (no credit for WRT 150).
-The criteria for PASSING will be the same as the criteria for A and B papers described in the WRT 150 handbook and in the Understand What Is Considered Good Writing at GVSU page on this website.
+The criteria for PASSING will be the same as the criteria for A and B papers described in the WRT 150 handbook and in the Portfolio Grading Criteria on this website.

 Readers will make no marks on portfolios or papers.
 The score, without comment, will be recorded separately.
 Agreement between two readers will determine whether the portfolio passes.